Facts and Future Plans

 We sponsored 412 weekly film programs, consisting over 1,502 films, in San Jose, California, from October 1996 through October, 2004.
 In addition, Monthly film programs were staged in St. Louis, Missouri, from October, 2002, through 2008.
 Historical data on the films are encapsulated in film notes, available through a free email subscription list, and archived permanently on the Archive’s chronological filmnotes pages for scholars and historians.

-Our Partner Cities Program populates AFA affiliate archives in other cities with duplicate titles from AFA's master archive.
+We hosted a Partner Cities program, populating AFA affiliate archives in other cities with duplicate titles from AFA's master archive.
 St. Louis, Missouri was our first Partner City, and hosted its first program in October, 2002.

 Programs for Other Institutions